rajamoulimallareddy/shoukaku-music-bot/README.md

 }
 ```

 Secure Should be False if Your are using local lavalink.
 If Your node is using ssl keep it to true.

 To run the Bot just type `npm start`

+> To Run it using pm2 `pm2 start lavalink-music-bot.js`

 ## ABOUT & INFO